utep-cs-systems-courses/arch1-project2-daamparan/project/README.md

 and with various debugging and online research no solution was found.
 The correct working section of state one is simply commented out so that is what the assembly is suppose to do.

+# Update 4/14
+Assembly has been fully implemented, error was corrected thanks to Dr. Freudenthal.
+The correction was done with an align 2 after n is "declared".